davidduckwitz/udacity-item-catalog/README.md

   -> To install Modules: in Ubuntu Console: "pip install sqlalchemy"<br>
   -> To install Modules: in Ubuntu Console: "pip install requests"<br>
   -> To install Modules: in Ubuntu Console: "pip install flask"<br>
+  -> To install Modules: in Ubuntu Console: "pip install Flask-WTF"<br>
   -> To install Modules: in Ubuntu Console: "pip install oauth2client"<br>
 <br>
 You need a Google OAuth2 API to use Google Login: <br>